kThyson/kThyson/OSBBuilderDocs/Section_Global_Variable_Initialization.md

 # Section: Global Variable Initialization

-This section describes how OSDBuilder initializes and uses global variables for configuration and state management.
-See the related documentation files for details.
+OSDBuilder initializes global variables such as `$global:GetOSDBuilder` and `$global:SetOSDBuilder` during the `Initialize-OSDBuilder` process.
+These variables store paths, configuration settings, and operational parameters that are used throughout the module.
+Proper initialization ensures consistent behavior and allows for customization via JSON configuration files.